 Going Underground with Sub-Surface Surveys

-Before a building project is developed and actual construction begins it is necessary that developers understand what lurks beneath a particular plot.
+Before a building project is developed and actual construction begins, it is necessary that developers understand what lurks beneath a particular plot.
 Soils testing is one analysis that can determine whether building plans are viable.
-Of course there are other potential issues as well such as seismic shock factors and any other underground disturbances that could occur along with organic decomposition.
-Hazards and faults need to be investigated and archaeological information needs to be appreciated too.
+Of course there are other potential issues such as seismic shock factors and any other underground disturbances that can occur along with organic decomposition.
+Hazards and faults need to be investigated and archaeological information needs to be taken into consideration, too.
 Geo-physical testing is often needed when larger plots are being investigated.

 Without this knowledge, safety, budget and quality are at risk as well as the success of a project as a whole.
 It goes without saying that thorough awareness of what is going on under the ground determines how well a building will be constructed above ground.
 Another area of investigation is known as sub-surface utility engineering (SUE), which in short locates and maps underground utilities.

-HOKLAS sub-surface surveys Hong Kong are focused on looking at a multitude of potential issues during and post construction in the city.
-These services evaluate and provide data and images on a variety of concrete-related issues located under the ground, This includes mapping reinforcement bars which make up reinforced steel, which are known in the trade as rebars.
-The location of these rebars can be pinpointed as can post-tension cables.
+Sub-surface surveys in Hong Kong are focused on looking at a multitude of potential issues during and post construction.
+These services evaluate and provide data and images on a variety of concrete-related issues under the ground.
+This includes mapping reinforcement bars which make up reinforced steel, which are known in the trade as rebars.
+The location of these rebars can be pinpointed, as can post-tension cables.
 Many of these tests are valuable as construction is carried out.

-While many of Hong Kong’s buildings tower above the ground, there is a lot of activity underneath as well, with deep foundations too.
-The safety of near-by structures needs to be ensured as well as ground water levels detected also.
+While many of Hong Kong’s buildings tower above the ground, there is a lot of activity underneath as well, within deep foundations.
+The safety of nearby structures needs to be ensured, as well as ground water levels detected.

-Imaging can be used to detect any underground obstructions and determine structural integrity of a building underground as well as detecting and mapping any voids and cracks.
-Prior to construction, the depth to bedrock needs to also be determined.
-It has to be noted that sub-surface surveys can relate to what is actually happening underground, while concrete radar surveys look under the surface of this material, checking out reinforced steel quality.
+Imaging can be used to detect any sub-surface obstructions and determine structural integrity of a building below ground, as well as detecting and mapping any voids and cracks.
+Prior to construction, the depth to bedrock also needs to be determined.
+It has to be noted that sub-surface surveys can relate to what is happening underground in general, while concrete radar surveys look under the surface of the concrete, for example checking out reinforced steel quality.